Social Icons

 Directed by John Lasseter

-Every child dreams of his toys coming to life and playing back, but the main idea has always been what it will be like if toys did come to life.
-Well, Toy Story answered that question in a more enlighten way that made you eager to see more of the adventures Andy’s toys were getting into.
-Toy Story has a masterpiece storyline that makes you just sit and wonder, the screenplay that blends this toy acts to human interaction is so well done, that if not that the fact that this can’t be true, this movie may make kids think this is possible.
+Every child dreams of their toys coming to life and playing back, but the real question has always been: what would it actually be like if toys did come to life?
+Toy Story answered that in an engaging and imaginative way, making you eager to see more of the adventures Andy’s toys would get into.
+It has a masterpiece of a storyline that makes you sit and wonder.
+The way the screenplay blends the toys’ actions with human interaction is so well done that, if not for the fact that this isn’t possible, kids might actually believe it could happen.

-The movie is about a group of toys who pretend to be lifeless whenever humans are present and come to life to discuss, when humans are not around.
-The toys' behaviour, actions and fears are all based on their need to be played with by their owner.
+The movie is about a group of toys that pretend to be lifeless whenever humans are present but come to life when no one is around.
+Their behavior, actions, and fears all revolve around their need to be played with by their owner.

-This group of toys belong to a boy named Andy, and the Andy's favourite toy is Woody (voiced by Tom Hanks), a cowboy dull.
-Things were rosy when Woody was on top, but then came a new toy who took Woody's place, Buzz (Tim Allen).
-Now Woody who feels threatened tries to get back at Buzz, but he drags himself down with his acts, and now he may never see Andy again.
+This particular group of toys belongs to a boy named Andy, and his favorite toy is Woody (voiced by Tom Hanks), a cowboy doll.
+Everything was great for Woody while he was on top—until a new toy arrived and took his place: Buzz Lightyear (voiced by Tim Allen).
+Feeling threatened, Woody tries to get back at Buzz, but his actions backfire, leading to a situation where he may never see Andy again.

-Toy Story was the first fully computer animated feature film at its time, and it came about when Disney approached Pixar to produce a computer animated feature for them after seeing their short animated film Tin Toy (1988).
-The production of this movie went through many ups and downs, mostly due to the fact that Disney wanted a story that was nail-biting and out of this world perfect, which caused Pixar to work on re-writes that saw the lead characters changing form till they finally settled on Woody the wise leader of the Toys in Andy's room and Buzz the new addition to Andy’s toys who is confused as to who he really is.
+Toy Story was the first fully computer-animated feature film of its time.
+It came about when Disney approached Pixar to produce a computer-animated movie after seeing their short film Tin Toy (1988).
+The production went through many ups and downs, mainly because Disney wanted a story that was thrilling and nearly perfect, leading to multiple rewrites.
+The main characters evolved over time until they finally settled on Woody, the wise leader of Andy’s toys, and Buzz, the newcomer who is confused about who he really is.

-Toy Story received massive recognition during its time Review aggregate site Rotten Tomatoes has the movie at a 100% approval rating from critics, and it also won Three Academy Awards (for Best Original Song, Best Original Score and Best Screenplay).
+Toy Story received massive recognition upon release.
+Review aggregator Rotten Tomatoes still holds it at a 100% approval rating from critics.
+It also won three Academy Awards for Best Original Song, Best Original Score, and Best Screenplay.

-The movie was a financial success, and it gave birth to two other sequels which were bigger financial success Toy Story 2 (released in 1999 and gaining 100% approval at Rotten Tomatoes) and Toy Story 3 (released in 2010 and gaining 99% approval at Rotten Tomatoes, and it is the highest grossing animation till date making over 1 billion dollars).
-There was also a direct-to-video animated film titled Buzz Lightyear of Star Command: The Adventure Begins (about Buzz) and also an animated television series Buzz Lightyear of Star Command.
+The movie was a financial success and led to two sequels, each an even bigger hit.
+Toy Story 2 (released in 1999) also holds a 100% rating on Rotten Tomatoes, while Toy Story 3 (released in 2010) has a 99% rating and remains the highest-grossing animated film to date, making over $1 billion.
+There was also a direct-to-video animated film, Buzz Lightyear of Star Command: The Adventure Begins, and a spin-off TV series, Buzz Lightyear of Star Command.

-Toy Story is a classic true and true one DVD you should own.
+Toy Story is a true classic—one DVD you should definitely own.

 0 comments: